centrahq/api-documentation/pages/01.overview/03.products/docs.md

 A Display is, just like a display in a brick-and-mortar store, one or more related items for sale that is arranged and presented in a way that might trigger a purchase.
 An item for sale might be included in more than one Display.
 You might for example have a unisex item included both in a Display in the Women’s and Men’s department.
 When you query the API for what to show on a category page, you will get a set of Displays back, and when you query the API for what to show on a product page, you will get a single Display.

+You can also activate many variants on a single Display, for example all variants of the same Product can share a Display.
+If you do that, Centra APIs will return the first Variant activated in the Display, and return all other activated Variants as API products related to the first one.
+The type of relation is configurable.

 Displays can also be related to each other, which can be used in the front end to show off different variants of the same product, or suggest products that might go well together.
+Relations have no special logic in Centra, they are technically only simple attributes pointing one-way to another Display, they mostly affect how Products are returned in the APIs.

 ### Attributes

 Displays carry attributes set on all three different levels in the Product model as well as attributes set on the Display itself.

 Centra has three Attribute Categories: Standard, Pre-Defined and Custom.

 | Attribute Category | Description | Examples |
 |--------------------|-------------|----------|